Stellar-mass black holes in the Hyades star cluster?: Methods

-We use the sample of $N-$body simulations introduced in \cite{wang2021}, which aim to describe the present-day state of the Hyades cluster.
+We use the suite of $N-$body simulations introduced in \cite{wang2021}, which aim to describe the present-day state of the Hyades cluster.
 The simulations are generated by using the $N$-body code \textsc{PeTar} \citep{Wang2020a,Wang2020b}, which can provide accurate dynamical evolution of close encounters and binaries.
-The single and binary stellar evolution are included by using the population synthesis codes \textsc{sse} and \textsc{bse} \citep{Hurley2000,Hurley2002,Banerjee2020}.
+The single and binary stellar evolution are included through the population synthesis codes \textsc{sse} and \textsc{bse} \citep{Hurley2000,Hurley2002,Banerjee2020}.

 The ``rapid'' supernova model for the remnant formation and material fallback from \cite{Fryer2012}, along with the pulsational pair-instability supernova from \cite{Belczynski2016}, are used.
 In this prescription, if no material falls back onto the compact remnant after the launch of the supernova explosion, natal kicks are drawn from the distribution inferred from observed velocities of radio pulsars, that is a single Maxwellian with $\sigma= 265 \, \mathrm{km \, s^{-1}}$ (\citealp{hobbs2005}).
-For compact objects formed with fallback, kicks are lowered proportionally to the amount of stellar envelope that falls back ($f_{\mathrm{b}}$).
+For compact objects formed with fallback, kicks are lowered proportionally to the fraction of the mass of the stellar envelope that falls back ($f_{\mathrm{b}}$).
 In this case $v_{\mathrm{kick,fb}} = (1-f_{\mathrm{b}}) v_{\mathrm{kick}}$, where $v_{\mathrm{kick}}$ is the kick velocity without fallback.
-For the most massive BHs, which are formed via direct collapse ($f_{\mathrm{b}}=1$) of a massive star, no natal kicks are imparted.
+For the most massive BHs that form via direct collapse ($f_{\mathrm{b}}=1$) of a massive star, no natal kicks are imparted.
 In this formalism, the kick is a function of the fallback fraction, and not of the mass of the compact remnant.
-In this recipe and for the adopted metallicity of $Z=0.02$, $\sim45\% (50\%)$ of the number (mass) fraction of BHs that form has $f_{\rm b}=1$ and therefore does not receive a natal kick.
+In this recipe and for the adopted metallicity of $Z=0.02$, about $45\% \, (50\%)$ of the formed BH number (mass) has $f_{\rm b}=1$, and therefore does not receive a natal kick.

 The tidal force from the Galactic potential is calculated through the \textsc{galpy} code \citep{Bovy2015} with the \textsc{MWPotential2014}.
 This prescription includes a power-law density profile with an exponential cut-off for the bulge, a \cite{miyamoto1975} disk and a NFW profile \citep[][]{navarro1995} for the halo.